mortang2410/dotfiles/README.md

 Install vimpager

 vim-tex:
-\ll compile
+<Space>ll compile
-\lv view with synctex.
+<Space>lv view with synctex.
 Ctrl-click on zathura to do reverse.

 F4 for undotree toggle.
 Double click to jump to the one you want.
 Persistent undos between sessions.